seonnyseo/spotify_top_charts_retrieve/README.md

 ### Introduction
 ---
 Spotify is a digital music service that gives users access to millions of songs and has a huge client base all around the world.
-Driven by the interest in music and the data, we choose to explore more from the data of Spotify.
+Driven by the interest in music and the data, I choose to explore more from the data of Spotify.
 Our goal is to build a “Top 50” music dataset with different categories of songs, including 62 lists of different countries.
 The data is created by the information of songs and artists and also based on a daily playlist from Spotify users.
-We would like our data to show the popularity of certain songs, artists and categories.
+I would like our data to show the popularity of certain songs, artists and categories.

 ### Python Library Dependency